-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status 6.3 (129) Optimisation of the Global Safety Regime a.
+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 6.3 (129) Optimisation of the Global Safety Regime a.
 Primary responsibility for safety remains with operators. b.
 The collective responsibility of the various institutions and organizations should be optimized. c.
-The growing number of international meetings, assessments, peer reviews and expanding mandates is placing high demands on existing human resources, which may become counter productive. d.
+The growing number of international meetings, assessments, peer reviews and expanding mandates is placing high demands on existing human resources, which may become counterproductive. d.
 Efforts should be continued to reduce duplication of initiatives and actions by various organizations such as IAEA, NEA, EU, WANO, etc. e.
 The respective roles and objectives of the various organizations, institutions and missions should be recognized in the optimization process.
 International cooperation xCNS a.
 This is the basis of most regulatory frameworks and thus also applies to the Dutch situation.
 It should be ensured this principle applies globally. b.
 The Dutch RB endorses this statement. c.
 The Dutch RB agrees with this statement. d.
 The Dutch RB endorses this statement. e.
 The Dutch RB endorses this statement. e.
 The Dutch RB endorses this statement.
-Continued practice
+Completed (continued practice)

-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status 6.4 (130) Strengthening communication mechanisms through regional and bilateral cooperation a.
+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 6.4 (130) Strengthening communication mechanisms through regional and bilateral cooperation a.
 Initiatives relating to the Regional Crisis center for operators of NPPs with VVER type reactors as being implemented by Moscow WANO Center and also considered by some other vendor countries. b.
 Bilateral agreements between vendor countries and new embarking countries, complemented by IAEA Standards and review processes, have been reported to be effective and should be encouraged. c.
 Strong support of political leaders is important to establish the necessary nuclear safety infrastructure. d.
 Countries with established nuclear programmes should assist with the establishment of nuclear and regulatory infrastructure. e.
 Countries should cooperate with neighbouring and regional countries and exchange information on their civil nuclear power programmes.
-International cooperation xCNS The Dutch RB endorses this objective.a.
-The Dutch RB agrees with statementb.
-The Dutch RB agrees with statementc.
-The Dutch RB agrees with statementd.
-The Dutch RB agrees with statement.
-Countries with established nuclear programmes already contribute to the establishment of infrastructure elsewhere by disseminating their regulation and actions on the internet and participating in various international processes.
+International cooperation xCNS The Dutch RB endorses this objective. a.
+The Dutch RB agrees with statement b.
+The Dutch RB agrees with statement c.
+The Dutch RB agrees with statement d.
+The Dutch RB agrees with this statement.
+Countries with established nuclear programmes already contribute to the establishment of infrastructure elsewhere by disseminating their experience, publishing their regulation and actions on the internet and participating in various international processes.
 The Netherlands has a small nuclear programme and a dedicated but lean RB.
-Its contribution to Continued practice
+Its contribution to international assistance programs is expected to be constrained by the allocation of resources to national day-to-day duties and international processes under the CNS, ENSREG activities, IRRS and the like.
+Action: The RB in the Netherlands Completed (continued practice)